Hal Roach (comedian)

 Hal Roach (4 November 1927 - 28 February 2012) was a prominent Irish comedian.
 He spent over 60 years in show business as a live performer, having also recorded albums, DVDs and was featured in the Guinness World Records for the longest-running engagement of a comedian at the same venue: 26 years at Jury's Irish Cabaret, Jury's Ballsbridge Hotel, Dublin.
 Despite having the same first and last name, he is not related to the pioneering comedy film producer of the same name known for his work with Laurel and Hardy, The Little Rascals, and Harold Lloyd.
-Coincidentally, both people of the same first and last name are known for comedy.

 Early life

 Born John Roche in Waterford, where he attended the Manor Christian Brothers school, Roche began his career after winning a local talent competition as a boy soprano.
 He initially toured with an illusionist and specialised in magic, but later moved to comedy.

 Comedy

 A typical Hal Roach joke is as follows: "He told me that I have a cult following, at least I think that's what he said".